Choosing the right credit card can seem overwhelming. Interest rates, annual fees, rewards points — all these things factor into the decision.

 Currently, Bank of America is offering a $200 online cash rewards bonus offer when you make $1,000 or more in purchases within the first 90 days of opening this account.

 There’s no annual fee for this card.
 It has a 0% annual percentage rate for the first 15 billing cycles for purchases and for balance transfers you make within the first 60 days of opening your account.
-There is a fee of $10 or 3% of the transfer amount, whichever is greater, for balance transfers.
-After the 15th billing cycle, a applies.
+There is a fee of 3% of the transfer amount for balance transfers.
+After the 15th billing cycle, a APR applies.

 With this card, you can earn more cash back for the types of purchases you make most.
 You earn 3% cash back on the category of your choice, which could be gas, online shopping, dining, travel, drug stores, or home improvement/furnishings.
 You can change the category once a month, or just leave it as is.
 You also get 2% cash back at grocery stores and wholesale clubs.
 The 3% and 2% rewards are good on the first $2,500 in combined purchases each quarter.
 You get 1% cash back on everything else.